Europe Union

 Proof of Concept, MVP, or full product

-Proof of concept (PoC) is important in this step of offshore delivery model process because it allows you to test your assumptions about the project before you invest too much time and money into it.
+Proof of concept (PoC) is important in this step of the offshore delivery model process because it allows you to test your assumptions about the project before you invest too much time and money into it.
 This translates into efficient business processes.

 A PoC can help you determine whether a proposed solution, e.g. BPM software, is feasible, identify potential problems and solutions early on, and get feedback from users or stakeholders.
-It can also help you make a business case for the project and secure funding for offshore model or new technology development.
+It can also help you make a business case for the project and secure funding for offshore models or new technology development.

 How to kick off an IT project?

-9 simple software development best practices
+Simple software development best practices

-During the software team or software product delivery it is also important to remember about software development best practices like keeping things simple and pragmatic, delivering working software frequently, having in place sustainable development and improving code continuously (code refactoring), keeping continuous attention to technical excellence and good design, following standards and conventions, use code analysis tools and staying openminded.
+During the software team or software product delivery, it is also important to remember software development best practices like keeping things simple and pragmatic, delivering working software frequently, having in place sustainable development and improving code continuously (code refactoring), keeping continuous attention to technical excellence and good design, following standards and conventions, use code analysis tools and staying openminded.

 What is a project completion checklist?

-Once the project is concluded, the delivery manager or project manager should remember about project closure best practices like validating the initial plan vs. the end output, output assessment, preparing the “lessons learned” document, and recommendations for the client and the team delivering software solutions with some conclusions for the future.
+Once the project is concluded, the delivery manager or project manager should remember project closure best practices like validating the initial plan vs. the end output, output assessment, preparing the “lessons learned” document, and recommendations for the client and the team delivering software solutions with some conclusions for the future.

 A project completion checklist is important because it can help ensure that a project is completed on time and within budget so all cost savings are obeyed.